cf-toolsuite/cf-butler/README.md

 ### alternative build with MySQL support

-If you want to target a MySQL database as your back-end you will need to run a script to fetch and build the [mysql-r2dbc](https://github.com/mirromutth/r2dbc-mysql) dependency.
-(While a milestone release is available [here](https://jitpack.io/#mirromutth/r2dbc-mysql), it does not yet contain a necessary fix for this [issue](https://github.com/mirromutth/r2dbc-mysql/pull/29), so we must build from source).
+If you want to target a MySQL database as your back-end you will need to use an alternate Gradle build file.
+It adds a dependency on [r2dbc-mysql](https://github.com/mirromutth/r2dbc-mysql) which is sourced from a [jitpack.io](https://jitpack.io/#mirromutth/r2dbc-mysql/master-SNAPSHOT) repository.
-> Note: You will need to have a distribution of Java JDK 8 available to package and install the dependency to be later resolved from your local Maven repository.

 ```
-./fetch-and-build-mysql-driver.sh
 ./gradlew -b build.w-mysql.gradle
 ```